 Judith is currently Director of Ocular Therapeutics within the Brien Holden Vision Institute Ltd. She has published over 45 peer-reviewed publications, two book chapters, and numerous trade journal articles.
 Judith also has a Diploma in Science Education and is a certified editor through the Board of Editors in the Life Sciences (BELS).

 He has held engineering R&D positions in the USA, Israel, Germany, Australia and the UK.
 Prior to joining the University of New South Wales for his Doctoral degree, he worked for several years for the National Physical Measurement Laboratory in Germany.
 In his most recent position at the Brien Holden Vision Institute, Sydney, Australia, Dr Ehrmann had been responsible for instrument development and metrology for more than 20 years.
 He has received numerous awards for his innovative ideas, has published over 50 peer-reviewed articles, and holds a number of contact lens and instrumentation related patents.
 His interests concentrate on developing innovative methods and products for vision correction devices, including contact lenses and spectacles, as well as vision related measurements.
-Besides regularly presenting at international conferences and has been invited to speak on topics of translational research, myopia and optical metrology.
+Dr Ehrmann regularly presents at international conferences and has been invited to speak on topics of translational research, myopia and optical metrology.
 Through is extensive network within the ophthalmic industry, he remains committed to commercialise novel vision correction devices for the benefit of those in need.

 Thomas started his career at the LV Prasad Eye Institute as a biostatistician.
 After moving to Australia, he completed his PhD in clinical epidemiology and biostatistics in 2003.
 His research was on the statistical modelling of corneal infiltrative events associated with contact lens wear.
 Currently at the Brien Holden Vision Institute, his work focusses on statistical modelling of ocular events, ocular comfort and myopia progression.
 He has contributed significantly to design and analysis of large population based studies such as Andhra Pradesh Eye Disease study, National contact lens penetrance study in Australia and NZ, several myopia progression trials in China and cross sectional surveys in south-east Asia.
 He is currently co-investigator of myopia multi-ethnic study.
 He has co-authored more than 100 peer-reviewed publications in the ocular and contact lens field.
 Beyond statistical analysis, he designed and managed the development of a comprehensive data management system for optometry research, which is currently used in Australia, China, Vietnam and India.